unball/strategy/README.md

-This repository will contain all of the vision system's code.
+This repository will contain all of the strategy system's code.